adrianhurt/play-multidomain-seed/README.md

 With that, every LESS file not prepended by an underscore (`_`) will be compiled, and they could import the code from the LESS files prepended by an underscore.

-The common LESS files are in the subproject `common`, within the folder `modules/common/app/assets/stylesheets/common/`.
+The common LESS files are in the subproject `common`, within the folder `modules/common/app/assets/stylesheets/`.
 And the specific code for each subproject will be added within its corresponding folder `modules/[subproject]/app/assets/stylesheets/[subproject]/`.
 You could add the files directly in the folder `modules/[subproject]/app/assets/stylesheets/` but you should be careful with namespace collisions.

+To import a common LESS file, import it directly as (you can check an example in `modules/admin/app/assets/stylesheets/admin/_variables.less`):

+    @import "../../../../../common/app/assets/stylesheets/_common.less";

 To access to the compiled file you simply have to reference to its CSS equivalent:

     <link rel="stylesheet" media="screen" href="@routes.Assets.versioned("stylesheets/web/main.css")">

 For more information, go to the documentation page about [LESS](http://www.playframework.com/documentation/2.3.x/AssetsLess).

-### Public files

-You can put the common public files in the subproject `common`, within the folder `modules/common/public/`.
-And the specific code for each subproject will be added within its corresponding folder `modules/[subproject]/public/`.
-Take care with possible namespace problems while running the whole project.

 ### Assets: RequireJS, Digest, Etag, Gzip, Fingerprint